pwning/pwning.github.io/contact.md

 ## Current Students

-We meet at CIC DEC 1201 every Friday, at 5:00 pm (ET).
-We also have a [mailing list](https://lists.andrew.cmu.edu/mailman/listinfo/plaid-parliament-pwning) that you can subscribe to receive information about upcoming meetings.
+We meet at CIC DEC 1201 most Fridays, at 5:00 pm (ET).
+We also have a [mailing list](https://lists.andrew.cmu.edu/mailman/listinfo/plaid-parliament-pwning) that you can join to receive information about upcoming meetings.
 Be sure to use your Andrew email to subscribe.